kailash-manasarovar/statement/docs/timeline/2024/march.md

 - The account `@AllyBrisket` had always seemed suspicious to me.
 - Samuel from harmony class back in [May 2023 when the cyber stalking really got going](../2023/may.md#harmony-class-that-week) may have signalled this account out to me during a weird chat.
-- At this point I'm so stressed I start communicating with accounts directly as if they are who they think they are.
+- At this point I'm so stressed I start communicating with accounts directly as if they are who I they think they are.

 ![Domingo 1](../../content/images/fake-accounts/domingo-1.png)
 ![Domingo 2](../../content/images/fake-accounts/domingo-2.png)